llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of Apex variable naming that should not be used
+The following are examples of Apex variable naming that should NOT be used

 Variable Name | Reason
 -----------|:------